Request an EHC needs assessment — the platform drafts your letter | EHCP Clarity

 Quick answer

-Any parent or carer can request an EHC needs assessment by writing to the LA's SEND team under section 36 of the Children and Families Act 2014.
-The LA must decide within 6 weeks whether to assess.
+Any parent or carer can request an EHC needs assessment by writing to the local authority's SEND team under section 36 of the Children and Families Act 2014.
+The local authority must decide within 6 weeks whether to assess.
 If they refuse, you can appeal to the SEND Tribunal within 2 months.
 No diagnosis is required.
 School support does not block your right to request.

 Your statutory right to request

-Section 36 of the Children and Families Act 2014 gives parents and carers the right to request that the LA carries out an EHC needs assessment.
-The LA must then decide whether to proceed with the assessment — and must notify you of its decision within 6 weeks under Regulation 6 of the SEN and Disability Regulations 2014.
+Section 36 of the Children and Families Act 2014 gives parents and carers the right to request that the local authority carries out an EHC needs assessment.
+The local authority must then decide whether to proceed with the assessment — and must notify you of its decision within 6 weeks under Regulation 6 of the SEN and Disability Regulations 2014.

-The legal threshold for agreeing to assess is low: the LA must assess if it may be necessary to determine what EHC provision is needed.
-This means the LA should assess if there is any reasonable prospect that an EHCP might be required — not only if it is certain.
+The legal threshold for agreeing to assess is low: the local authority must assess if it may be necessary to determine what EHC provision is needed.
+This means the local authority should assess if there is any reasonable prospect that an EHCP might be required — not only if it is certain.
 Many parents succeed at this first hurdle when they present well-evidenced requests.

 Who can request an assessment?